Dremet/sparkify/README.md

 ### ETL Pipeline
 Both the song datasets and the user log datasets are read in "json" format.
-The song dataset is a subset of the [Million Song Dataset](http://millionsongdataset.com/) and the log datasets has been created by [this event simulator](https://github.com/Interana/eventsim).
+The song dataset is a subset of the [Million Song Dataset](http://millionsongdataset.com/) and the log datasets have been created by [this event simulator](https://github.com/Interana/eventsim).
 The "json" files are read using pandas and saved to a postgreSQL database.